 I graduated in 2015 from the Ensimag (Grenoble INP institute of engineering at university Grenoble-Alpes).
 I then completed my PhD by the end of 2019 at the Jean Kuntzmann laboratory under the supervision of Georges-Henri Cottet, Christophe Picard and Iraj Mortazavi on the subject of numerical modelling and high performance computing for sediment flows.

-Despite now working in the field of nonimaging optics, I still contribute to HySoP (Hybrid Simulation with Particles), a library designed for high performance distributed flow simulation targeting heterogeneous architectures which will be open-sourced soon.
+I completed my postdoctoral research under the supervision of Boris Thibert and Quentin Mérigot in the field of computational geometry.
+Within the same team, I am currently lead developer on Caustix, a software dedicated to automate the design of optical components such as mirrors or lenses.
+Despite now working in the field of nonimaging optics, I still occasionally contribute to HySoP (Hybrid Simulation with Particles), a library designed for high performance distributed flow simulation targeting heterogeneous architectures which will be open-sourced soon.
+More recently, I got involved in the analysis and rendering of 3D subcellular imaging datasets.